Routines, Products, and Supplements for MaddHealthy Hair

 As a health coach and FDN-P, a lot of the questions I get in my DMs are around gut and hormone related issues, PCOS, fertility, thyroid, etc.

 BUTTTT there’s one off-the-wall topic that I get a LOT of questions around, and I have avoided answering for YEARS.
 I wanted to be thorough enough, so I kept putting it off!
 “What’s your hair routine?”
 “How do you get such long and thick hair?”
 “What non toxic hair products do you use?”
 “How often do you wash your hair?”
 “Do you use non toxic hair color?”
+“Do you have extensions?” …

 Aside from being born with thick and crazy hair, there are many things I do daily/weekly that have helped me grow my hair longer/stronger/healthier than ever!
-These tips & tricks have also led to my clients to receive frequent compliments from their stylists: "What have you been doing?
+These tips & tricks have also led to our clients to receive frequent compliments from their stylists: "What have you been doing?
 Your hair is growing incredibly quickly!"
 "What changes have you made since our last appointment?
 Your hair is in the best condition I've ever seen!"

 Sooo.. here are my best tips, all summed up for ya! ☺️